don/BluetoothSerial/README.md

 # Bluetooth Classic Serial Plugin for Cordova

 This plugin enables serial communication over Bluetooth.
 It is a fork of https://github.com/don/BluetoothSerial.
 The core difference is that https://github.com/don/BluetoothSerial supports Bluetooth Low Energy on iOS.
-This plugin will written against the iOS Accessory Framework (MFi) to support Classic Bluetooth on iOS.
+This plugin is written using the iOS Accessory Framework (MFi) to support Classic Bluetooth on iOS.
+Windows Phone 8 Support has been removed in the fork.

 ** Beta Release **

 ## Supported Platforms

 * Android
-* iOS (devices must be MFi certified (link))
+* iOS (devices must be MFi certified)
-* Windows Phone 8
 * Browser (Testing only.
 See [comments](https://github.com/don/BluetoothSerial/blob/master/src/browser/bluetoothSerial.js).)

 ## Limitations

  * The phone must initiate the Bluetooth connection
  * Will *not* connect Android to Android (https://github.com/don/BluetoothSerial/issues/50#issuecomment-66405396)
- * Will *not* connect iOS to iOS[*](https://github.com/don/BluetoothSerial/issues/75#issuecomment-52591397)
+ * Will *not* connect iOS to iOS
  * Android Target SDK must be 22 or less.
-New Permission model for SDK 23 not implemented
+New Permission model for SDK 23 (Android 6.0) not yet implemented

 # Installing